 When the Student is ready, the master appears

 I had do my what I can to find the best ways to use Evernote.
-Tons of people have got hold of me trying to convince me that Evernote sucks or that Evernote is only good for bookmarks or Evernote is no good as an offline tool or that Evernote can’t be used for fitness or goal tracking or capturing reciepts or this or that.
+Lots of people have been on this site trying to convince me that Evernote sucks or that Evernote is only good for bookmarks or Evernote is no good as an offline tool or that Evernote can’t be used for fitness or goal tracking or capturing reciepts or this or that.
 I don’t really waste my time responding, the guys complaining that Evernote can’t Manage their projects or park their car for them have missed the point completely.
 Evernote is simply a tool.
 A very powerful and flexible tool but a tool nonetheless.
 I can use the butt of a saw to knock in a nail but it’s probably not the best way to do it.
 If DevonThink or Springpad or remember the milk works better at certain tasks by all means use them for those things you don’t win any extra points for using Evernote for Everything. (though I’m becoming more and more convinced that you can)

 Continue reading »